 So, what is the answer?

+The answer is to find out what is right for you using Metabolic Typing®!
 Not what some book says.
 Not what a friend says.
 Not what the latest fad says is right.
 You need to find out exactly what is right for YOU!
 A nutritional program that is tailored specifically for your kind of metabolism and that will meet the special and unique nutritional needs of the one and only you.

 Unless you match your nutrition to your metabolism, you’ll only be wasting your time and money!